JuyeopHan/JuyeopHan.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am Juyeop Han, researcher at KAIST.
+I am Juyeop Han, a researcher at KAIST.

 I recieved M.S. degree in AE at KAIST being advised by Prof. [Han-Lim Choi](https://lics.kaist.ac.kr/) and B.S. degree in ME at Seoul National University under the supervision of Prof. [Sung-hoon Ahn](https://fab.snu.ac.kr/team/professor.php).
 I worked as a visiting scholar at CU Boulder, where I collaborated with Professor [Zachary Sunberg](https://zachary.sunberg.net/) between October 2022 and February 2023.